How to Use

 What's Saved in a Preset

-All head parameters, sequencer patterns, effects settings, LFO assignments, scale selection, and FX routing order.
+All head parameters (including sample slot assignments and custom bezier envelopes), sequencer patterns, effects settings, LFO assignments, scale selection, and FX routing order.

 • Save — Overwrites the current preset